buaa-hipo/ShengBTE-Multiplatform/README.md

 A smaller number of processes means ShengBTE no longer requires a lot of memory.

 For details, please refer to:

-[1] Yi Wei, Xin You, Hailong Yang, Zhongzhi Luan and Depei Qian.
-Towards GPU Acceleration of Phonon Computation with ShengBTE, HPCAsian, 2019
+[1] Wei, Yi, Xin You, Hailong Yang, Zhongzhi Luan, and Depei Qian.
+"Towards GPU Acceleration of Phonon Computation with ShengBTE."
+In Proceedings of the International Conference on High Performance Computing in Asia-Pacific Region, pp. 32-42.
+2020.

 # `ShengBTE`: a solver for the Boltzmann transport equation for phonons